9 fall planter ideas that incorporate mums and other autumn decor, including pumpkins, gourds, olive buckets, grapevine, and more. Fall is calling!

 The colors of autumn are rich, dark, and saturated.
 Here are some ideas:

 I’ve got almost everything figured out for this year’s fall decor and as always, I’ll start on the porch.
 Like I said earlier, some years seem to be more of a challenge than others when it comes to brainstorming new fall planter ideas.
-I’ll be using the same white planters I used in the spring, and I’ll be filling them with:
+I’m keeping the same white planters I’ve been using since we moved here, and I’ll be filling them with:

 Fall Porch Accessories